 To edit sudo configuration file use:

-Above command will open /etc/sudores file in an editor.
+The above command will open /etc/sudoers file in an editor.
 This file is the main configuration file for sudo settings.
 In the sudoers file, you will get an entry like below.
 This provides privileges to root user to do anything.

 root ALL=(ALL) ALL